Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 Like many states in the nation, Louisiana has a very important law in its legal system that essentially says it is illegal for you to enter the property of someone else without the expressed written consent of that property owner.
 This law is very important to have because it is what guarantees our right to privacy while on our own property.
 Because of that, it can carry potentially stringent penalties and punishments that will negatively affect your quality of life and could potentially lead to jail time as well.
 Trespassing onto someone else’s property is not only illegal in most places but also seen as morally wrong because it is like stealing something that is not yours.
-Carl Barkemeyer, criminal defense attorney has been representing and defending clients charged with criminal trespassing for many years and has extensive knowledge of the charges and how to potentially successfully defend against them while being convicted in court.
+The Barkemeyer Law Firm has been representing and defending clients charged with criminal trespassing for many years and has extensive knowledge of the charges and how to potentially successfully defend against them while being convicted in court.
 If you have been charged with criminal trespassing in Livingston Parish or Denham Springs, Louisiana, then we highly recommend you contact us for legal assistance so we can work on a defense for your specific case that will help fight for your freedom against the criminal trespassing charges.

 The simple idea of criminal trespassing is that you are entering or coming onto someone else’s private property without their consent or allowance to do so.
 However, some exceptions to the law do apply so the legal definition of criminal trespassing is as follows: